topology-gg/isaac/isaac/README.md

 - need a build a standard to manage dynamic sets, where each set consists of a contiguous path of UTB/UTL

 ### Nuclear Driller & Propulsion Engine (NDPE)
-- use nuclear fission to create an upward vortex, sucking high-density core matter of Mercury from beneath the ground and push it upward perpendicular to Mercury's surface
+- use nuclear fission to create an upward vortex, sucking high-density core matter of the planet from beneath the ground and push it upward perpendicular to the planet's surface
-- reducing planet mass at the same time, thus changing orbital dynamics of Mercury
+- reducing planet mass at the same time, thus changing orbital dynamics of the planet
 - TODO: think penalty if going below minimum safe planet mass -- reduce cube dimension? end the game immediately?

 ### Omnipotent Production and Storage Facility (OPSF)